-Archangel: Matching algorithm for Angel-Mortal games- 5 mins
+Archangel: Graph Matching algorithm for Angel-Mortal-type games- 5 mins

 Link To Project

-An “Angel-Mortal” game is something played by a number of participants over a few weeks.
+An “Angel-Mortal” game is a gift-giving game played by a number of participants over a few weeks.
 The point of the game is for participants to give gifts to people and also be given gifts from people - essentially a circle of goodwill.